Calibration Tools

 Quit and prompt to save the configuration. |

-Point the endoscope at the calibration jig provided by Intuitive Surgical.
+Point the endoscope at the calibration jig.

 Watch the stereo_overlay window: it shows the left frame tinted green and the right frame tinted magenta, superimposed.